samyun/southwest-price-drop-bot-1/README.md

   </a>
 </kbd>

-## SouthWest Bot Protection
+## Southwest Bot Protection

-<span style="color:red">Right now, SouthWest is successfully not blocking requests from this project.</span>
+<span style="color:red">Right now, Southwest is successfully blocking requests from this project.</span>

-SouthWest has some very fancy bot protection in place.
+Southwest has some very fancy bot protections in place.

 * Heroku IPs, and other hosting providers, are blocked from accessing their site.
-Local deployments should work fine, and some other cloud providers may work as well.
-The most reliable workaround here is using a residential proxy service.
+Local deployments should be permitted to access their site, and some other cloud providers may work as well.
+The most reliable workaround is using a residential proxy service.
-* There's also smoe tricky, ubfoscated Javascript that detects headless browsers and is updated very frequently.
-There's a community of folks that implement headless chrome detection evasions, but it's a can n' mouse game.
+* There's also some tricky and obfuscated Javascript that detects headless browsers and is updated very frequently.
+There's a community of folks that implement headless chrome detection evasions, but it's a cat and mouse game.
   * https://github.com/paulirish/headless-cat-n-mouse/blob/master/apply-evasions.js
   * https//github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth/
   * https://github.com/shirshak55/scrapper-tools
 * Use `CHROME_DEBUG=true DEBUG="puppeteer:*"` combined with `node inspect` to debug strange chrome issues.
    * Request interception will log all URL load attempts and accept all requests.
    * `slowmo` is enabled and `headless` is disabled
-   * `https://infosimples.github.io/detect-headless` will be opened before a SouthWest URL
+   * `https://infosimples.github.io/detect-headless` will be opened before a Southwest URL

 ## Proxy information